How to Use AWS Config to Help with Required HIPAA Audit Controls: Part 4 of the Automating HIPAA Compliance Series

 The managed rules just discussed will give you a jump-start to make sure your environment is meeting some of the minimum compliance requirements shared across many compliance frameworks.
 These rules can be configured quickly to make sure you are meeting some of the basic checks in an automated manner.

 However, for deep visibility into your healthcare-compliant architecture, you might want to consider developing your own custom rules to help meet your HIPAA obligations.
-As a trivial, yet important, example of something you might want to check for to be sure you are staying compliant with the AWS Business Associates Agreement, you could create a custom AWS Config rule to check that all of your EC2 instances are set to dedicated tenancy.
+As a trivial, yet important, example of something you might want to check for to be sure you are staying compliant with the AWS Business Associates Agreement, you could create a custom AWS Config rule to check that all objects stored in your S3 buckets are encrypted.
 This can be done by creating a new rule as shown previously in this post, except this time click Add custom rule at the top of the Config Rules page.

 For more details about working with Config Rules, see the AWS Config Developer Guide to learn how to develop your own rules.